matthew-davis/bliss-keyboard/README.md

   * Support all tools supporting hard of hearing
   * Support all tools supporting poor eyesight
   * Support the highest level of web accessibility WCAG 2.0 AAA
+  * Ability to control size and stroke size of symbols

 * Further down the line
-  * Connect special characters to their equivalents on a keyboard
-  * If easy connect numbers and letters to their respective keys as well
-  * Also punctuation
+  * Check if there are new symbols to be included

 ### Keyboard Changes/Justification
 I started with the bliss-keyboard from owencm: